-Roaming the Rhone
+Roaming the Rhone on A-Rosa Stella

 You’ll soon see the area’s famous white horses (they’re actually born brown or black but turn pale with maturity).
 The area is a bird-watcher’s paradise, too, and there was great excitement as we saw our first pink flamingo (full marks to me for being the only person to know that they’re pink because of their diet of shrimps).
 With lush green foliage and the deep blues of sea and sky beyond, every view was like a painting.
 It’s no coincidence that so many artists have lived around here.

+The city has a famous food hall, too, packed with fresh produce and specialities of the area such as lavender, honey, the most delicious chocolate and, of course, wine (don’t miss the local rosé).
+But Avignon is not the only attraction around here.
+From the same mooring you can take off in the opposite direction for a Land Rover safari into the Camargue, that vast and wild wetland south of Arles.

 We ended up at the pretty village of St Marie de la Mer, the capital of the region, whose population swells from fewer than 3,000 to around 50,000 in the tourist season.
 Our final day brought yet another wonderful landscape: the Southern Ardèche, where the limestone forms spectacular gulleys, fields of lavender bake in the sun and ancient grottoes house the oldest cave paintings in the world.

-We admired the scenery from a bus, which took us along the river, past plunging cliffs and spectacular natural caves – though a spot of mountaineering might have helped burn off the calories we’d been consuming on board.
+We admired the scenery from a bus, which took us along the Rhone, past plunging cliffs and spectacular natural caves – though a spot of mountaineering might have helped burn off the calories we’d been consuming on board.
+The food on board Stella is first class.
+Breakfast, lunch and a light supper are served in the normal dining room but every night there is also a more formal, themed four-course dinner, for which you have to book.
+The emphasis is on local produce (at Avignon the chef went ashore to buy oysters in the market, and there was a tasting of Champagne and oysters later in the day).

 The food on board Stella is first class.
 Breakfast, lunch and a light supper are served in the normal dining room but every night there is also a more formal, themed four-course dinner, for which you have to book.
 The emphasis is on local produce (at Avignon the chef went ashore to buy oysters in the market, and there was a tasting of Champagne and oysters later in the day).